SamyPesse/blini/docs/querying.md

 # Querying

-Mrgo uses an immutable version of [mquery](https://github.com/aheckmann/mquery) to build MongoDB queries.
+Blini uses an immutable version of [mquery](https://github.com/aheckmann/mquery) to build MongoDB queries.

-Comparing to Mongoose, Mrgo queries doesn't have a `.then` and promise interface, you have to explicitly call '.exec()'.
+Comparing to Mongoose, Blini queries doesn't have a `.then` and promise interface, you have to explicitly call '.exec()'.

 ### Execute the query